 The banking business is highly competitive.
-The Company's market consists principally of Neshoba, Newton, Leake, Lamar, Forrest, Scott, Attala, Lauderdale, Oktibbeha, Rankin, Harrison, Jackson, Winston and Kemper and contiguous counties in Mississippi.
+The Company's market consists principally of Neshoba, Newton, Leake, Lamar, Forrest, Scott, Attala, Lafayette, Lauderdale, Oktibbeha, Rankin, Harrison, Jackson, Winston and Kemper and contiguous counties in Mississippi.
 In 2008, the Company entered the southern Mississippi market with the opening of a branch office in Hattiesburg, Mississippi, which is located in Lamar County, and in 2009, opened a loan production office in Biloxi, Mississippi, which in April 2014, was converted into a full service branch.
 In 2011, the Company opened a branch in Flowood, Mississippi.
 In 2014, the Company established an additional branch in Biloxi to better serve the Gulf Coast.
+In 2016, the Company entered North Mississippi with the establishment of a loan production office in Oxford, Mississippi.
 The Company competes with local, regional and national financial institutions in these counties and in surrounding counties in Mississippi in obtaining deposits, lending activities and providing many types of financial services.
 The Company also competes with larger regional banks for the business of companies located in the Company's market area.